tHeBeStXu/nCloth2JointsRigTool/README.md

 You can use it to rig for original in game mesh or the proxy mesh(low detailed).
 If you used it for proxy mesh of the cloth, it will generate a well skined proxy mesh,
 then you can transfer the skin weights to the original in game mesh.
-If you're not satisfied with some detailed actions for nCloth simulating result, you can Bake the actions and turn them manully.
+If you're not satisfied with some detailed actions for nCloth sim result, you can Bake the actions to the Ctls and turn them manully.

 # How to install:
 1. Download the project file and unzip it somewhere in the computer, make ture to remember the directory of the unzip file location;